History of Denver: The Transcontinental Railroad

 With investment once again flowing into the Denver area transportation became a greater concern.
 Transporting goods to and from Denver was a large expense, an expense that railroads could alleviate.
-In 1862 the United States Congress passed the Pacific Railway Act and Coloradans were excited at the prospect of the railroad crossing the Rockies Mountains through Colorado despite the dismal surveys by John C. Frémont and John Williams Gunnison.
+In 1862 the United States Congress passed the Pacific Railway Act and Coloradans were excited at the prospect of the railroad crossing the Rocky Mountains through Colorado despite the dismal surveys by John C. Frémont and John Williams Gunnison.
 When the Union Pacific Railroad chose to go north through Cheyenne, Wyoming many at the time expected that Cheyenne would blossom into the major population center of the region.
 Thomas Durant, vice president of the Union Pacific, pronounced Denver "too dead to bury."
 Colorado Territorial Governor John Evans declared that "Colorado without railroads is comparatively worthless."

 As a result, Evans, together with other local business leaders, partnered with East Coast investors to form a railroad company that would link Denver and the Colorado Territory with the national rail network.
 The company was incorporated on November 19, 1867, as the "Denver Pacific Railway and Telegraph Company."
 The sense of urgency for the Denver boosters was enhanced by the formation of a rival, the Colorado, Clear Creek and Pacific Railway (later the Colorado Central Railroad), by W.A.H.
 Loveland and citizens of nearby Golden, with the intention of linking that city directly with Cheyenne and making Golden the natural hub of the territory.

 Within several days, the company sold $300,000 in stock, but were unable to raise further funds to begin construction.
 The efforts seemed to be on the brink of failure when Evans was able to persuade Congress to grant the company 900,000 acre of land on the condition that the company build a line connecting the Union Pacific line in Wyoming with the existing Kansas Pacific line, which then extended only as far west as central Kansas.